 Extra safety precautions when using electricity around children should be implemented.
 This is because children can easily get shocked when sucking or chewing on an extension cord or electrical outlet.
 Consider covering all unused outlets with safety plugs designed to prevent toddlers and young children from inserting an object or fingers into the open holes of the outlet.
 Additionally, tamper resistant outlets are available, designed to protect young children from potential injury.

-Rosenfeld Injury Lawyers at (888) 424-5757 remain committed to safety around the home and worksite.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 remain committed to safety around the home and worksite.
 The loss of life, serious injury and property damage caused by a home electrical fire can be avoided if obvious warning signs are recognized.
 When households remain attentive to using the best practices and methods, electrical safety can be easily maintained around the home.